tylergneill/pandit_grapher/README.md

 # Running the `grapher` Module

 1. In `config.json`, identify the Pandit ID number of a Person or Work you are interested in.
 (This is also available on the individual Pandit entity page.)
-Enter it as the `subnetwork_center` variable (a string).
-(The default value is `"40377"` for [Kālidāsa](https://www.panditproject.org/entity/40377/person).)
+Add this number, as a string, to the list variable `subnetwork_center`.
+(The default value is a single entity, `"40377"`, for [Kālidāsa](https://www.panditproject.org/entity/40377/person).
+You can also use multiple entities, as demonstrated in the screenshots below.)

 2. Set the `bacon_distance` to an integer indicating the number of iterations outward from the seed entity to graph (cp. ["Six Degrees of Kevin Bacon"](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon#:~:text=Six%20Degrees%20of%20Kevin%20Bacon%20or%20%22Bacon's%20Law%22%20is%20a,and%20prolific%20actor%20Kevin%20Bacon) and the ["Oracle of Bacon"](https://oracleofbacon.org/)).
 E.g., `0` means graph the center entity only, `1` means graph one more layer of connections after that, `2` means two more, etc. (The default is `2`.)

+> Note: Excluding isolate nodes that don't connect to anything else, the number of iterations required to start from any one node and span the entire graph is approximately ....
+However, if you're interested in visually inspecting individual entities, depending on the individual, anything more than 3–5 iterations can quickly get too complicated to look at without significant filtering (see "blacklisting" below).

-3. Set the `blacklist` variable in `config.json` to a list of strings representing entity IDs (Person and/or Work) whose further connections should be suppressed in graphing.
+3. Set the `blacklist` variable in `config.json` to a list of strings representing entity IDs (Person and/or Work) whose further connections should be suppressed in building the subgraph.
 Use this when, for example, a given author is too prolific or a given work is too commented-upon and would therefore visually overwhelm other information in the graph.
 (The default list is `["41324","96246"]` in order to suppress further connections on [Kumārasaṃbhava](https://www.panditproject.org/entity/41324/work) and [Abhijñānaśakuntala](https://www.panditproject.org/entity/96246/work), respectively.)

 4. Run the `grapher` module on the command-line with no arguments.